fagia/gitlab-playground/README.md

 This login will be used directly in the pipelines that build and push images to the private docker registry.

-#### Add a repository for building and pushing private images
+#### Add a subgroup for CI/CD commands

-Create a new project inside the 'tech-lunch' group, name it 'ci-cd-commands'.
+Create a new subgroup inside the 'tech-lunch' group, name it 'ci-cd-commands'.
-We're going to use this project to be able to share inside the 'tech-lunch' private group some common CI/CD commands such as triggering new pipelines or waiting for running pipelines to terminate.
+This subgroup will contain some common CI/CD commands (such as triggering new pipelines or waiting for running pipelines to terminate).
+These commands will have the form of docker images that can be pulled and runned inside the 'tech-lunch' private group.

+#### Create the first CI/CD command

+Inside the subgroup 'ci-cd-commands' create a new project and name it 'cmd-list-projects'.
-Add the *.gitlab-ci.yml* file into the newly created project with the following contents:
+Add the *.gitlab-ci.yml* file into the newly created project with the following contents just to start the first hello world pipeline for this new project and to verify that the docker login actually succeds:

 <pre>
 <b>before_script:
-    - docker login -u gitlab-ci-token -p $CI_BUILD_TOKEN gitlab.session1.techlunch.com:4567</b>
+    - echo $CI_BUILD_TOKEN | docker login --username=$CI_REGISTRY_USER --password-stdin $CI_REGISTRY

+after_script:
+    - docker logout $CI_REGISTRY</b>

 stages:
     - hello